-- Increasing the introduction of outdoor air. - Ensuring ventilation systems are operating properly as defined by ASHRAE Standard 62.1 - Optimizing the use of engineering controls to reduce or to eliminate exposures. - Exploring options to improve ventilation delivery and indoor air quality in all shared spaces.
+- Increasing the introduction of outdoor air. - Ensuring ventilation systems are operating properly as defined by ASHRAE Standard 62.1. - Optimizing the use of engineering controls to reduce or to eliminate exposures. - Exploring options to improve ventilation delivery and indoor air quality in all shared spaces.
 The higher number of air exchanges per hour will result in better results with respect to purging airborne contaminants.
-Refer to the CDC suggested options for Air Changes per Hour (ACH). - Using portable High-Efficiency Particulate Air (HEPA) fan/filtration systems to enhance air cleaning.
-HEPA filters need to have the appropriate CADR (Clean Air Delivery Rate) rating for the room size [e.g., a 300-ft room with an 11-foot ceiling will require a portable air cleaner labeled for a room size of at least 415 ft (300 × [11/8] = 415)].
-CDC FAQ #5.
+Refer to the CDC suggested options for Air Changes per Hour (ACH). - Using portable room air cleaners with a high efficiency particulate air (HEPA) filter to enhance air cleaning.
+Air cleaners need to have the appropriate CADR (Clean Air Delivery Rate) rating for the room size [e.g., a 300-foot2 room with an 11-foot ceiling will require a portable air cleaner labeled for a room size of at least 415 foot2 (300 × [11/8] = 415)]3.
+CDC FAQ #5. - The following resources provide evidence-based guidance: - o CDC Ventilation in Buildings (June 2, 2021) - CDC/HICPAC Guidelines for Environmental Infection Control in Health Care Facilities (2003) - American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), which provides COVID-19 technical resources for health care settings.